 “You take a 1/4 cup of any liquid in your mouth.
 Stand up and bend over with your head as close to your knees as possible and drink it down.
 Bam!
 The hiccups are gone!
 I have tried this on many people besides myself and it works.
 I think the water pushes all the air out and down to the stomach.”

 Q. My daughter, who is 12 years old, has been using your remedy for hiccups.
 She was taking a spoonful of peanut butter and that successfully stopped her hiccups.

 Now she claims she only has to open the jar and the SMELL of peanut butter stops the hiccups!
 We think that is pretty cool.
 What do you think?

 A. It seems your daughter has successfully associated the smell of peanut butter with the nerve stimulation that stops hiccups.
 She is very smart.
-This is a safer way of handling hiccups, since some people choke on a spoonful peanut butter.
-We have been taken to task for recommending a spoonful of peanut butter because of this potential risk.
+This is a safer way of handling hiccups, since some people choke on a spoonful of peanut butter.
+We have been taken to task for recommending the peanut butter remedy because of this potential risk.